MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ### Locked view mode

-Edge for iOS and Android can be enabled as locked view mode with MDM policy EdgeLockedViewMode.
+Edge for iOS and Android can be enabled as locked view mode with MDM policy EdgeLockedViewModeEnabled.

 |Key  |Value  |
 |:---------|:---------|